 Aphids are sucking insects that are common on both outdoor and indoor plants.
 They feed on the sap of plants and secrete a substance called honeydew.
 This sticky resin is a favorite food of ants, who actually “milk” the aphids for it by stroking their abdomen.
 The relationship between aphids and ants is symbiotic in that both receive some benefit from the arrangement.

 The unique relationship between these two organisms provides protection for the aphids and food for the ants.
-Aphids protect ants from predators, such as lacewings and ladybugs.
-Ants have also recently been found to protect the aphids from a fungal outbreak that causes death, by removing the bodies of the infected aphids.
+Ants protect the aphids from predators, such as lacewings and ladybugs.
+They have also recently been found to protect the aphids from a fungal outbreak that causes death, by removing the bodies of the infected aphids.

 Anytime you see a large number of ants on a tree or plant, it is likely you have a large infestation of aphids.
-Not all species of ant find this arrangement beneficial but many of the more common species do indeed farm ants.
+Not all species of ant find this arrangement beneficial, but many of the more common species do indeed farm aphids in this way.

 How Do Aphids Help Ants?

 How do aphids help ants?
 Aphids feed the ants and docilely allow themselves to be moved if the ants require them to relocate.
 It is a fascinating arrangement where aphids and ants on plants live in close cooperative proximity.